Is Grinding a Tree Stump Better Than Removing It?

 Resulting Damage To Property

-Even after a tree has been chopped down, its stump and its roots may continue to develop.
+Even after a tree has been chopped down, its stump and roots may continue to develop.
 If this occurs, the roots may spread to other parts of your yard or even your house, where they can cause damage by raising pavement (including patios, walkways, and roads) or even damaging the foundation of your dwelling.

 Problems With Insects And Other Pests